zaldyz/myfut/INSTALL.md

 ```
 Once the script finishes executing, a new file `data.txt` containing latest player data should appear in the current directory.

-Now to insert our newly acquired data into our database, first ensure the postgreSQL server is running, and the database `myfut` exists and is initialised as per the instructions in Step 1.
+Now to insert our newly acquired data into our database.

+First ensure the postgreSQL server is running, and the database `myfut` exists and is initialised as per the instructions in Step 1.

 The script `insert.py` will read a data file containing player data and insert each entry into our database.